Chinatowns in the United States: Pennsylvania

+Beaver Falls

+In the early 1870s, Beaver Falls had a brief presence of Chinese people.

 Philadelphia

 There is a Chinatown centered on 10th and Race Streets in Philadelphia.
 Over the years, several blocks were lost to the Pennsylvania Convention Center, and the Vine Street Expressway.
 For the past few years, city officials have restricted redevelopment in Chinatown, particularly as a result of efforts by a coalition of grassroots groups (pan-ethnic, labor groups) working together to preserve Chinatown.
 Today the lost blocks have been regained by the expansion of Chinatown to Arch Street and north of Vine Street.
 Asian restaurants, funeral homes, and grocery stores are common sights.
 Philadelphia's Chinatown residents are mostly of Chinese, Vietnamese, Thai, and Cambodian descent.
 Korean, Japanese, and Filipinos are also residents.
 Chinatown contains a mixture of businesses and organizations owned by the pan-Chinese diaspora, as mainland Chinese, Vietnamese Chinese, Hong Kong Chinese, and Malaysian Chinese residing in the Philadelphia area call Chinatown home.

 Pittsburgh

 Pittsburgh, Pennsylvania was home to a "small, but busy" Chinatown, located at the intersection of Grant Street and Boulevard of the Allies, where only two Chinese restaurants remain.
 The On Leong Society was located there.
 By the 1950s, the Chinese community had exited the neighborhood, leaving this Chinatown extinct today.

 Pittsburgh, with Carnegie Mellon University, has an Asian community and has remnants of the historic Chinatown exist on a strip with several restaurants and a Chinese pagoda-styled arch.